 Indian Caverns - The Alleghenies

 About 405 million years ago, a horizontal karst cave made up of Ordovician limestone was formed.
 Indian Caverns is the largest limestone cave in Pennsylvania and the second largest cave in Pennsylvania overall.
 Guided tours cover nearly a mile of massive rock formations and are filled with examples of Authentic Native American history, colorful local folklore and massive rock formations.
 Indian Caverns is located on Route 45 in Spruce Creek.

 Indian Echo Caverns - Dutch Country Roads

-Indian Echo Caverns offers a 45-minute tour, plus activities for the whole family.
-Pan for gemstones at Gem Mill Junction, enjoy the gift shop or picnic on the grounds.
+Cut through Beekmantown limestone, which is over 440 million years old, the Indian Echo Caverns were formed through the erosive properties of water.
+Explore the limestone caves with a 45-minute tour, available for every age.
+Professionally trained interpretive guides explain the geology, history, and natural formations of the caverns.
+Visitors can pan for gemstones at Gem Mill Junction, enjoy the gift shop or picnic on the grounds.
 Close to Hershey attractions, Indian Echo Caverns is located on Middletown Road in Hummelstown.

 Laurel Caverns - Laurel Highlands

-Come up for the view, then go down for spelunking at Laurel Caverns.
-Enjoy a seven-county view from the grounds and more than three miles of passages.
+Come up for the view, then go down for spelunking in the Laurel Caverns.
+Situated beneath a 435-acre privately owned geological preserve, the cave itself is the largest in Pennsylvania with a three mile labyrinth.
+From its observation deck on a clear day, the skyline of Pittsburgh can be viewed as well as five other counties.
 Laurel Caverns is located off Route 40 between Uniontown and Farmington.

 Penn’s Cave - Pennsylvania Wilds